AI for Startup Leaders

 Meanwhile, enterprise-grade AI systems are quietly failing.
 The MIT report says that 60% of organizations evaluated such tools, but only 20% reached pilot stage and just 5% made it to production.

-The problem, according to the leaders building these systems, is that we're using AI wrong.
+The problem, according to the leaders building these systems, is that we're using AI the wrong way.
 At the 2025 Snowflake Summit, OpenAI's Sam Altman diagnosed the issue:

 Altman explained that business use of AI is failing because the current approach treats AI as a knowledge repository, asking it to recall facts and generate text.
 Altman laid out a vision for how AI will be used by companies in the near future: